YuriODev/python-yuriodev-02-conditional-statements/README.md

-Here's the updated version of the README for the "Conditional Statements in Python" module that reflects your new direction:

----

 # 📘 Conditional Statements in Python

 Welcome to the second module of the **YuriODev Comprehensive Python Course**, focusing on **Conditional Statements**.
 This module is crucial for making decisions in your programs and executing code based on certain conditions.